 Satisfactory Academic Progress (SAP) Policy

 According to the U.S. Department of Education, USF is required to maintain a Satisfactory Academic Progress (SAP) policy for financial aid purposes.
-This policy is specifically for financial aid, and it is separate from USF’s Undergraduate Student Regulations and Graduate Student Regulations.
+This policy is specifically for financial aid, and it is separate from USF’s Undergraduate Student Regulations, Graduate Student Regulations, and Law Student Regulations.

 In order for you to continue receiving federal student aid, you have to successfully complete coursework that is applied to an eligible degree or certificate program.
 You may have additional academic requirements if you have private, gift, or endowment scholarships from other organizations.

 Satisfactory Academic Progress (SAP) will be measured at the end of every spring semester, after grades have been posted.
 If you are not meeting SAP, you will be notified via email and/or mail that your financial aid has been suspended.
 However, a student may be eligible for departmental scholarships under limited conditions.